-From Zero to Contributor: Illustrated with Microsoft Edit
+From Zero to Ready to Contribute: Illustrated with Microsoft Edit

-A beginner-friendly guide from your first fork to your first pull request.
+A beginner-friendly guide from our first fork to our first pull request.

 TL;DR

-From Zero to Contributor: Illustrated with Microsoft Edit.
+From Zero to Ready to Contribute: Illustrated with Microsoft Edit.

 Table of Contents